 As a result of skills training we received, we felt that there were some things that we needed to develop in order for the waste picker associations and cooperatives to move forward.
 Demand for and interest in gender training at MNCR began to emerge and the gender and waste project was born in 2012.
 With support from WIEGO, we started to identify female leaders to develop this process of gender awareness.
 That’s when the group As Bonitas—The Pretty Ones—was born.
 It is a group of women who, throughout 2012-2020 and along with WIEGO, organized workshops to discuss various themes related to gender issues.
 One of the main objectives of the workshops was also to strengthen the emotional bonds between us.

 In 2020, with the arrival of the pandemic, we had to adjust all of our activities and we started to meet online.
 Despite these challenges, we developed our gender action plan 2021/2023 with contributions from each of us.
 We feel that over the years and with the draft of the plan, we strengthened our sisterhood.
-What I take with me from this phase of the project is that learning and teaching cannot stop, and that it is necessary to pass this knowledge forward from one person to another to create a bond of hope.

 Several things happened during my life’s journey, but I dare say that the most difficult period started in 2020 with the arrival of the pandemic, since my companions and I working with recyclables were very exposed.
 The role of women leaders in MNCR did not change with the pandemic.
 They continued to have the will and determination to help the workers.